bobwallis/Blueline/README.md

 ## 3) Run and Develop

 Launch a Symfony development server with `symfony server:start -d`.
-You will then be able to access the development version of the site at `http://localhost:8000/`.
+The development container exposes port 8000 by default so you will be able to access the development version of the site at `http://localhost:8000/` from the host environment.

+The container installs the [SQLTools][6] VSCode extension which you can use to inspect the database and run queries direcly against it, or you can use `psql` to connect to it using the settings in `.env`.

 After making changes to CSS/JS files or images you will need to re-reun `./bin/buildFrontendAssets` to regenerate the assets.
 Running `gulp watch` in a terminal will watch for changes to these files